Vanjula/HabitTracker/README.md

-# HabitTracker -Simple Task Manager
+# HabitTracker - Simple Task Manager
 HabitTracker is a mobile application built with Flutter that allows users to track and manage their daily tasks and habits.
 With a simple and intuitive interface, users can easily add, update, delete, and mark tasks as completed.

 ## Features